rohaanzuberi/Strategic_Thinking/Case Study - Measurement Planning/README.md

 1. Consider the goals of the business and needs of the stakeholders
 2. Identify and prioritize Key Performance Indicators and supporting metrics
 3. Make a plan to gather the data and address any gaps

+## The Deliverables

+To complete the assignment and meet the objectives, I carried out the following steps.

+### Step 1: Think Business First

+1. What are the high-level goals of the Maven Muscles business?

+To answer this question, it is important to consider

+2. How does the call center support those business goals?

+3. What are the most important goals for the call center?

+4. What questions should you try to answer for call center leadership?

+5. What actions can you imagine leadership taking based on your data?